Who counts walking into a room full of strangers and striking up a conversation as part of their business plan?

 1. Have a plan before you go to your next networking event

-“One of the biggest things to think about, is to be deliberate in your networking,” says Brian Kwilosz, managing broker of Exit Realty in Downers Grove, chair of the Illinois REALTORS® YPN Advisory Board and this episode’s podcast moderator.
+“One of the biggest things to think about, is to be deliberate in your networking,” says Brian Kwilosz, managing broker of Exit Real Estate Partners in Downers Grove, chair of the Illinois REALTORS® YPN Advisory Board and this episode’s podcast moderator.
 The podcast was recorded at MREDpalooza, a biannual technology conference attended by thousands of real estate professionals and co-hosted by MRED and Illinois REALTORS®.

 “It’s really easy for anybody to go to an event and just wander around and not get real value out of it, says Brian.
 “Your networking starts before you get out to the venue.
 Be deliberate and know who you want to meet.”